Mandarin Lemon Curd Pie

 Mandarin Lemon Curd Pie is a simple fruity pie that needs a little work to get all the mandarin segments cut out of the fruit.

-It is a rather simple concept.
-The work is in cutting the segment of fruit from between the membranes.
+Making this pie is a rather simple concept.
+Most of the work is in cutting the segments of fruit from between the membranes.
 That takes a little bit of practice if you’ve never done it before.
+I’ve written a post about this technique.
 With a thin and sharp knife it is not that difficult, just time consuming.
 When you start cutting the segments, make sure you work above a bowl, catching the fruit juice that will drip from you hands.
 Once you have all the segment from a mandarin, squeeze the left over fruit and you’ll even have more juice.

 Mandarin Lemon Curd Pie